Charitable Flip Unitrust

-Remaining assets to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth
+Remaining assets to Dartmouth Health and/or Geisel School of Medicine at Dartmouth

-When your flip unitrust ends, all of its remaining principal will become available to support Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth.
+When your flip unitrust ends, all of its remaining principal will become available to support Dartmouth Health and/or Geisel School of Medicine at Dartmouth.

 Determination of payment amount before and after "flip"

 Initially, a flip unitrust makes payments each year equal to a percentage of its value, as revalued annually, or its net income, whichever is less.
 If the flip unitrust earns no net income during this period, for example, it makes no payments.
 After the unitrust "flips," it makes payments equal to a percentage of its value, as revalued annually, regardless of its net income.
 If it earns 3% net income one year during this period, for example, but has a stated payment percentage of 5%, it will pay 5% of its value from income and realized capital gain for the year.

 You designate the event that will cause your flip unitrust to change how it determines payment amounts.
 The event must be an occurrence that is not within the control of you, the beneficiary, the trustee, or any other person.
 Popular flip triggering events include a specific date, such as the date you plan to retire, and the sale of an “unmarketable” asset with which the unitrust was funded, such as real estate or a block of closely-held stock.
 The change in payment method takes effect on January 1 of the year following the triggering event.